After you call 9-1-1 for chest pain, know that a coordinated emergency team is springing into action

 Washington Adventist Hospital was the first Maryland hospital to achieve accreditation as a Cycle IV Chest Pain Center with PCI (percutaneous coronary intervention, or angioplasty) from SCPC.
 A Cycle IV accreditation, the highest offered, emphasizes the importance of standardized diagnostic and treatment programs used for patients who have chest pain and other heart attack symptoms.

-Shady Grove Adventist is one of only two hospitals in the state to receive the Gold Performance Achievement Award four times in a row by the American College of Cardiology Foundation’s National Cardiovascular Data Registry ACTION Registry®-GWTGTM (Get With the Guidelines).
+Adventist HealthCare Shady Grove Medical Centeris one of only two hospitals in the state to receive the Gold Performance Achievement Award four times in a row by the American College of Cardiology Foundation’s National Cardiovascular Data Registry ACTION Registry®-GWTGTM (Get With the Guidelines).
 To achieve this, hospitals must consistently meet guidelines for specific measures in caring for heart attack patients, such as how quickly a patient receives treatment.